xapp/SFSymbol-Icon-Template/README.md

 # SFSymbol Icon Template

-SF Symbol Icon Template produces a special SFSymbol file

-SF Symbol Action Icon Template is a Sketch Template for setting iOS Action Extension icon, UIApplicationShortcutIcon and UITabBarItem icon.

-Template produces 32pt SF Symbol image, which is displayed 1:1
+While SF Symbols are supported by iOS, this is a special template which produces 32pt 1:1 pixel perfect SF

 Supports:
 * iOS Action Extension